GiancarloCode/form_bloc/packages/flutter_form_bloc/README.md

 ```
 ## 7. Add a widget for submit the FormBloc

-In this example I will add a `RaisedButton` and pass `submit` method of `FormBloc` to submit the form
+In this example I will add a `RaisedButton` and pass `submit` method of `FormBloc` to submit the form.

 ```dart
 ...